Kidney Health Coach

 The online course presents up-to-date information about preventing, managing and treating kidney disease through a series of 4 modules:

-To become a Kidney Health Coach, you must complete all components of this course, which includes the demographic questionnaire, pre-evaluation, 4 modules, brief quiz and post-evaluation.
-After successful completion, you will be able to claim continuing education credit (if offered for your profession) and obtain a certificate of completion.
-Then you will be a Kidney Health Coach!
+For successful completion, participants are required to complete all components of the online course, which includes the demographic questionnaire, pre-evaluation, 4 modules, brief quiz, and post-evaluation.
+After successful completion, participants will be able to claim continuing education credit (if offered for your profession) and obtain a certificate of completion.
+Then participants will become a Kidney Health Coach!

 Target Audience